Tenacious D in Post-Apocalypto

 Tenacious D in Post-Apocalypto is an American animatic series by Jack Black and Kyle Gass as Tenacious D, released independently through the band's YouTube channel.
 The soundtrack for the series was released as the band's fourth studio album, Post-Apocalypto, by Columbia Records.
 The stills from the series were used to create a graphic novel released by Fantagraphics Books in September 2020.

-All six episodes of the series are included on The Complete Master Works 3 (2025), a DVD and Blu-ray release.
+All six episodes of the series are included on The Complete Master Works 3 (2025), a DVD and Blu-ray release, including a director's edit extension with previously unseen footage.

 Production

 In June 2012 when asked about a sequel to Tenacious D in The Pick of Destiny, Black stated that the band had "found a loophole with the internet and animated shorts.
 That's the world we're looking to dive into, and not just for money, mainly for art."
 The band would mention later on in that year that they may make an Internet series "exclusive to YouTube."
 The project was a fantasy for Black and Gass for a few years, until the Donald Trump presidential campaign inspired them to start writing a post-apocalyptic comedy in 2016.

 The project was assembled by Black physically drawing each frame with markers and notepads, with longtime Tenacious D bassist and producer John Spiker scanning and digitalizing the images.
 Michael Molina would add color later on in the process.

 In December 2017, whilst on Kerrang Radio promoting Jumanji: Welcome to the Jungle, Black stated that the title of the animated series would be called Tenacious D in Post-Apocalypto.

 Black and Gass pitched the series to Netflix, HBO Go and Amazon Prime Video for distribution, but it was rejected.
 The series was ultimately released on YouTube, and revenue came mainly from the accompanying album.